henry-spanka/gpse-ss-2019-team5-2/README.md

 # Roomed

-Easy to use Room Management system to schedule meetings within the organization.
+Easy to use Room Management system to schedule meetings within an organization.

 # Setup / Installation